Rules apply as to where moorings can go and to the quality of moorings – boats breaking adrift endanger other people’s boats as well as themselves.

 7. The mooring permit holder must ensure that the mooring is laid ONLY in the appointed place.
 MAST is the only authority for altering mooring positions.

-8.MAST may ask the owner to move, remove or offer for sale moorings that are not registered.
+8.MAST may ask the owner to remove moorings that are not registered.

 9. A mooring can only be used for the purpose that was stated when the permit was issued.